-A. Chester County Planning Commission.
-One copy of a preliminary major subdivision/land development plan or final minor subdivision/land development plan shall be submitted to the Chester County Planning Commission along with a transmittal letter from the Township Secretary by the applicant.

-B. Chester County Health Department.
-A copy of a preliminary major subdivision or land development plan or final minor subdivision plan along with the applicable planning module documents shall be submitted to the Chester County Health Department for review of matters relating to the wastewater treatment and disposal system by the Township.

-C. Chester County Conservation District.
+- 1. Chester County Planning Commission.
+One (1) copy of a preliminary major subdivision/land development plan or final minor subdivision plan shall be submitted to the Chester County Planning Commission along with a transmittal letter from the Township Secretary by the applicant.
+Where a sketch plan is submitted, it shall be provided to the Chester County Planning Commission for review. - 2.
+Chester County Health Department.
+A copy of a preliminary major subdivision or land development plan or final minor subdivision plan along with the applicable planning module documents shall be submitted to the Chester County Health Department for review of matters relating to the wastewater treatment and disposal system by the Township. - Chester County Conservation District.
 One copy of a preliminary major subdivision/land development plan shall be submitted to the Chester County Conservation District for review of matters relating to drainage and abatement of soil erosion by the applicant.

-D. The applicant shall submit such additional prints of all plans as may be necessary to the said County agencies for their reviews.

-E. Where, by law, submission to a Chester County agency is not mandatory, the Township, in its sole discretion, may elect to waive submission to any one or more of the County agencies.
+The applicant shall submit such additional prints of all plans as may be necessary to the said County agencies for their reviews. - The applicant shall submit such additional prints of all plans as may be necessary to the said County agencies for their reviews.
+Where, by law, submission to a Chester County agency is not mandatory, the Township, in its sole discretion, may elect to waive submission to any one or more of the County agencies.